-Challenge: Narus Health is a digital health startup that needed a way to quickly build two enterprise-level mobile and web applications: a care coordination EHR and patient-facing mobile application.
+Challenge: Narus Health is a digital health company that needed a way to quickly build two enterprise web and mobile applications: a care coordination EHR and patient-facing application.

-Solution: Narus Health decided to make their solutions interoperable by using the FHIR standard, and leveraged Health Samurai’s aidbox.io to build their applications.
-The aidbox.io platform provided all the backend features that Narus Health needed: a data layer with FHIR API, terminology server, highly available and HIPAA compliant cloud infrastructure, secure messaging middleware, workflow support with queues, and customizable provider and consumer user control.
-This allowed Narus Health to focus their efforts on developing the business logic instead of the applications’ backend infrastructure.
+Solution: Narus Health decided to build their products with the FHIR standard, and leveraged Health Samurai’s Aidbox.
+Aidbox provided all the backend features that Narus Health needed: a data layer with FHIR API, terminology server, highly available and HIPAA compliant cloud infrastructure, secure messaging middleware, workflow support with queues, and customizable provider and consumer user control.
+This allowed Narus Health to focus on their users and developing the business logic instead of the application backend infrastructure.

 Challenge: Choice Hospital Systems wanted to develop a cloud inpatient EHR that would satisfy Meaningful Use requirements, automate provider workflows, and connect internal systems together for different sized hospital organizations.

 Solution: Health Samurai used a single codebase that automated the most common hospital processes and leveraged standards to optimize deployment speed of the EHR.
 Health Samurai focused on creating a minimalistic user interface at each interaction, displaying only the information a user needed in each instance to ensure a seamless UI experience.
 The EHR was designed with scalability and efficiency as the main drivers, so that hundreds of installations could be supported by a small team any hospital specific functionalities could be easily extended.